AT-Publishing/website/_posts/2017-09-04-how-to-move-ltc.md

 &nbsp;

-#### Jaxx has the same issue as exchanges
+#### Jaxx Wallet: The Same Issue as Exchanges

 Jaxx LTC wallet won't send LTC to a P2SH address, the send button will remain greyed out.
-You will need to generate an L-address too if you are moving Litecoin from Jaxx.
+You will need to generate an L-address too if you are moving litecoin from Jaxx.

 #### Ledger Wallet and LTC SegWit